Skip to content

 IPBanManager._instance = None

 These cleanup fixtures are critical.
-IPBanManager, SusPatternsManager, and SecurityHeadersManager are singletons.
+IPBanManager is a singleton and sus_patterns_handler holds mutable pattern state.
 Without resetting them between tests, state leaks across test cases.

 Testing Individual Security Checks